megawombat7/Ryan_North_Research/_pages/about.md

   <h2>Personal</h2>

 <p>
 I’m originally from Wisconsin, where I did my undergrad at the University of Wisconsin–Madison, majoring in Evolutionary Biology, Zoology, and Anthropology, with a minor in Archaeology.
-I’ve always liked understanding how systems work — whether that’s ecosystems, bones, or old human tools buried in the ground.
+I always thought I would end up studying early hominids, but seemingly by chance I stumbled my way into cell and molecular research.
 </p>

 <p>
-I grew up hunting and fishing, and most of my favorite memories involve cold mornings, rivers, and woods that smell like pine and wet leaves.
+I grew up hunting and fishing, and I have so many fond memories of exploring the driftless area when I was younger.
 That love of being outside has stuck with me.
-It’s part of how I think — a lot of my best ideas have come while hiking, fishing, or just wandering around somewhere quiet.
+It’s part of how I think.
+Secretly I might be trying to center my whole life around my ability to go play outside- even as an adult.
 </p>

 <p>